 Teak Lumber Sourcing and Legality

-J. Gibson McIlvain is one of the largest suppliers of old growth FEQ Teak in the country.
+J. Gibson McIlvain is one of the largest suppliers of old growth FEQ Teak wood in the country.
 As direct importers we have built relationships with mills and exporters that stretch back centuries that allow us to keep in close touch with the forestry practices and the ever evolving political situation in Myanmar.

-It is very important to us to know where our Teak comes from and how it was harvested for sustainability reasons, but also to comply with government regulations.
+It is very important to us to know where our Teak wood comes from and how it was harvested for sustainability reasons, but also to comply with government regulations.
 The relationship between the U.S. and Myanmar is a confusing one, and it is imperative we stay on top of it to ensure we are importing lumber legally to protect our customers who buy from us.

 Through our direct relationship we can carry a variety of sizes and thicknesses to suit our customers’ needs.
 We carry many unusual sizes, including very wide (24″+) and very long (20’+) lumber to specifically serve the boating industry.